Elliot-L/comp551-a3/README.md

     cached bottleneck files to train a fully connected layer producing logits equal in number to the target classes.
     Significant hyperparameters can be set via command line arguments.
 Periodically evaluates on a validation subset of the training data, after training for the set number of steps will save the best model as a .pb file

+# sample workflow
+1. get the training data, testing data, and training labels in the same directory as these python files.
+2. create the "logs" and "pickled-params" subdirectories in the same directory as these python files.
+3. run
+$ python modd_barebones_runner.py --save-model --save-loaders True
+4. run (for as many CNN models as you'd wish)
+$ python modd_barebones_runner.py --save-model --training-loader-pickle <path to pickled training loader> --validating-loader-pickle <path to pickled validation loader>
+5. run
+$ python barebones_run_on_test.py --path-to-model-savefile <space-delimited absolute paths to all the *model.savefile in ./pickled-params>
+6. run
+$ python knn_metaclassifier.py --training-array-pickle-path <space-delimited absolute paths to all the training-dataset output feature files created in step 3/4> --testing-array-pickle-path <space-delimited absolute paths to all the validation-dataset output feature files created in step 3/4/5>